Peter M. Rhee

 Peter Meong Rhee (born September 18, 1961) is an American surgeon, medical professor, and military veteran.
 During his 24 years in the United States Navy, Rhee served as a battlefield casualty physician in Afghanistan and Iraq.

 Formerly a Professor of Surgery and the Chief of Trauma, Critical Care, and Burn and Emergency Surgery at the University of Arizona College of Medicine until 2016, he then served as the Chief of Surgery at the Marcus Trauma Center at Grady Memorial Hospital in Atlanta, Georgia.
-Currently he is the Chief of Acute Care Surgery and Trauma at the Westchester Medical Center in Valhalla, New York.
-He was a tenured Professor of Surgery at the University of Arizona until 2016.
+Currently he is the Director of the surgical ICU at St. Barnabas Hospital in the Bronx, New York.
 Now he is Professor of Surgery at the Uniformed Services University of the Health Sciences in Bethesda Maryland, Morehouse School of Medicine and is a tenured Professor of Surgery at the New York Medical College in Valhalla, New York.
 He rose to national prominence when he served as the attending physician to U.S. Representative Gabby Giffords of Arizona, as well as other victims, following the 2011 Tucson shooting.

-Biography
+In 2014, he published a memoir titled TRAUMA RED: The Making of a Surgeon in War and in America's Cities.

 Early life and education

 Born in Seoul, South Korea, Rhee lived for several years in Uganda where his father, a surgeon, worked in a clinic in Torroro, Uganda.
 The elder Rhee moved the family to the United States when his son was 10 to get a better education.
 The family was raised in a small Pennsylvania town, south of Pittsburgh.
 His father was an anesthesiologist at Uniontown Hospital.
-The younger Rhee graduated in 1979 from Laurel Highlands High School in Fayette County.

-In 1983, he received his Bachelor of Science degree in Health Systems Engineering from the Georgia Institute of Technology.
+Rhee graduated in 1979 from Laurel Highlands High School in Fayette County and earned his Bachelor of Science degree in Health Systems Engineering from the Georgia Institute of Technology in 1983.
 In 1987, Rhee earned his medical degree from the Uniformed Services University of Health Sciences F. Edward Hebert School of Medicine.
 He also earned a master's degree in Public Health from the University of Washington Department of Health Services.
 In 1999, he earned a diploma in Medical Care of Catastrophes from the Society of Apothecaries of London.